 Immediately after its opening and for the next 50 years, the Franklin Opera House became a venue for balls, dances, lectures, plays, musicals, vaudeville shows, concerts, school productions and graduation ceremonies.

 After World War II, as the country began to tune into television and respond to commercial cinema, use of the Opera House declined.
 At the same time, the needs of city government grew.

-What started as the Franklin Opera House Restoration Committee evolved by 2000 to become a nonprofit corporation, Franklin Opera House, Inc. By 2001, the first shows in 30 years lit up the proscenium and breathed life into this grand old building.
-Since that time we have provided performance opportunities for hundreds of people in our community - children, youth, and adults - and entertained thousands of guests, and provided numerous educational programs as well as our summer FACT program (Franklin Area Children's Theater).
+What started as the Franklin Opera House Restoration Committee evolved by 2000 to become a nonprofit corporation, Franklin Opera House, Inc. And in 2001, the first shows in 30 years lit up the proscenium and breathed life into this grand old building.
+Since that time we have provided performance opportunities for hundreds of people in our community - children, youth, and adults - entertained thousands of guests, and provided numerous educational programs as well as our summer FACT program (Franklin Area Children's Theater).

 As we enter a new phase in our journey, we hope to build on the successes of the last few years and find new ways to preserve our wonderful "opera house" to promote Franklin and to enrich the community.

 Dan Darling came to Franklin in 2012 with a background as a professional stage manager, theater technician, and video producer.
 Eager to get involved with the Opera House, he performed in a production of A Christmas Carol with Footlight Theatre, then became a member and President of the Opera House Board of Directors, and now works for the Board as Executive Director.
 It is a role he says he relishes and continues to learn more every day.